Witiko/doctoral-thesis/defense.md

 # Response to the report of prof.\ Douglas W.\ Oard {#oard}

-Next, I would like to thank professor Oard for the many editorial comments in his report, most of which I have already incorporated into an amended version of my thesis.
+Next, I would like to thank professor Oard for the many editorial comments in his report, most of which I have already incorporated into the amended version of my thesis.
 I will now respond to the questions from the report.

 ## Soft Cosine Measure Questions {#soft-cosine-measure-questions}